PannPwintPhyu/insurance_business_insights_project/README.md

 # 📊 Power BI Analytics Workflow

-Power BI connects directly to the Gold layer to generate an interactive insurance insights dashboard.
+Power BI consumes the Gold layer fact and dimension tables in Import Mode, enabling high-performance analytics on top of a star-schema model.

 ### Main Report Areas: